steslowj/astro-portfolio/src/content/work/cartography/370_usa-sleep.md

 description: |
   A choropleth map of the United States with individual counties colored by the percent of adults who get less than 7 hours of sleep.
 tags:
-  - United States
+  - Infographic
   - Choropleth
   - UW-Mad
-  - Geog 370
+  - Geog370
-  - ArcGIS Pro
+  - ArcGIS-Pro
   - Illustrator
 ---